 This Is What Alia Bhatt Would Do If A Girl FLIRTS With Her Boyfriend Ranbir Kapoor!

-Both Alia Bhatt and Ranbir Kapoor have left the hesitation behind when it comes to talk about their relationship.
+Both Alia Bhatt and Ranbir Kapoor have left the hesitation behind when it comes to talking about their relationship.
 The duo has made it official and every now and then, when media gets to interact with them, they are asked about each other.
 Yesterday, when Alia was present at the trailer launch of her upcoming film, Gully Boy, she was asked how she would react if a girl tries to hit on her boyfriend (Ranbir) and this is what she said:

 That’s One Funny Reply

-At the trailer launch of Gully Boy, when Alia was asked if she will hit a girl if she tries to flirt with her boyfriend, she said, "Abhi tak to nahi, par zindagi baki hai, par shayad kabhi nahi karungi kyunki I am non-violent."
+At the trailer launch of Gully Boy, when Alia was asked whether she would hit a girl if she tries to flirt with her boyfriend, she said, "Abhi tak to nahi, par zindagi baki hai, par shayad kabhi nahi karungi kyunki I am non-violent."

 She further added that in her head she might think about it!